Bio

 Olivia Campbell started writing as a young girl - mysteries fashioned after her beloved Nancy Drew.
 As a teen, her passion for ballet saw her train to become a professional dancer.
 A broken foot prompted Campbell's pivot to arts journalism.
 In college, an unplanned pregnancy, complicated birth, and postpartum depression turned her writing interest from the arts to medicine.

 Now, she is a journalist, essayist, and author focusing on the intersections of medicine, women, history, and nature.
-Her work has appeared in The Atlantic, New York Magazine/The Cut, HISTORY, The Washington Post, The Guardian, SELF, Aeon, Scientific American, Smithsonian Magazine, Literary Hub, Atlas Obscura, Good Housekeeping, Catapult, Parents, and Undark, among others.
+A regular contributor to National Geographic, her work has also appeared in The Atlantic, New York Magazine/The Cut, History.com, The Washington Post, The Guardian, SELF, Aeon, Scientific American, Smithsonian Magazine, Literary Hub, Atlas Obscura, Good Housekeeping, Catapult, Parents, and Undark, among others.
 (See Portfolio.)

+Campbell is the New York Times bestselling author of "Women in White Coats: How the First Women Doctors Changed the World of Medicine" and "Sisters in Science: How Four Women Physicists Escaped Nazi Germany and Made Scientific History."
 She holds a master’s degree in science writing from Johns Hopkins University and a bachelor's degree in journalism from Virginia Commonwealth University.
 She is a member of the National Association of Science Writers.
-Campbell was born in Harrisonburg, Virginia, and now lives in the Philadelphia suburbs with her husband, three sons, and two cats.
+Campbell was born in Virginia and now lives outside Philadelphia with her husband, sons, and cats.